-Yes, however, it is highly recommended that the person(s) submitting the incident report provide at least an email address to help answer any important follow-up questions.
-If he or she fails to provide identifying or contact information, it may limit HFC’s ability to fully investigate and respond to the situation.
+Yes.
+However, we highly recommend that you provide at least an email address when submitting the incident report.
+This will allow us to reach out to help answer any important follow-up questions.
+Without identifying information or contact information, HFC’s ability to fully investigate and respond to a reported situation will be limited.

 What happens if a student makes a bad behavioral choice?

-If a student is in violation of the Student Code of Conduct, the Vice President of Student Affairs or other College official designated by the Vice President or their designee (hereafter referred to as “Vice President/Designee”) will levy an appropriate penalty.
-Students in noncompliance with the Student Code of Conduct receive due process procedure.
+If you are in violation of the Student Code of Conduct, the Vice President of Student Affairs or other College official designated by the Vice President or their designee (hereafter referred to as “Vice President/Designee”) will determine next steps.
+Students who fail to comply with the Student Code of Conduct will receive the defined due process procedure.

 What happens if a student is found in violation of the Student Code of Conduct?

-In cases of noncompliance with the Student Code of Conduct, the College will impose discipline that is consistent with the impact of the offense on the College community.
-Progressive discipline principles will be followed in that the student’s prior discipline history at the College will be taken into account.
+In cases of noncompliance with the Student Code of Conduct, the College will take steps that are consistent with the impact of the offense on the College community.
+A student’s prior disciplinary history at the College will be taken into account.
 Disciplinary action taken against a student may include, but is not limited to, one or more of the following:

-- Written Warning: A notice in writing to the student that he or she is violating or has violated institutional regulations.
+- Written Warning: A notice in writing to the student that they are violating or have violated institutional regulations.

 - Probation: A written reprimand for violation of specified regulations.
-Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institution regulation(s) during the probationary period.
+Probation is for a designated period of time and includes the probability of additional disciplinary actions if the student is found to violate any institutional regulation(s) during the probationary period.